ishika-santhalia/product-preview-card/README.md

-A fully responsive Product preview site made using html and css.
+A fully responsive product preview site made using html and css.